skip-sudo/ciscopkg_audit/README.md

 ### Compare active packages installed on Cisco routers and display the differences using Nornir and Python

 In an environment with multiple Cisco IOS-XR devices in one or more setup, it may be necessary to have the same package line up in all or a group of devices.
-This utility helps to identify the devices and its packages that are not in sync with the packages installed on reference device and displays the diff.
+This utility helps to identify the devices and their packages that are not in sync with the packages installed on reference device and displays the diff.

 This utility can be also used for devices running IOS XE or NX-OS by updating the platform field in groups.yaml to 'cisco_ios' and 'cisco_nxos' respectively.